Ways to Identify Your Spiritual Season

 Spring is the time to come out of the darkness of winter.
 You will see the first signs of vigor and life returning to the earth.
-Solomon said, “Lo, the winter is over; the rains are over and gone.”
-(Song of Songs 2:11)
+Solomon said, “Lo, the winter is over; the rains are over and gone” (Song of Songs 2:11).

 Spring reminds us of the eternal cycle of death and rebirth and renewed life.
 Spring is the re-emergence of life.
-It indicated a balance of growth and decay; youth and maturity, innocence and experience.
+It indicates a balance of growth and decay; youth and maturity, innocence and experience.

 Summer is the time to water what has been planted during the spring.
 It is also time to weed out what shouldn't be there.
 Summer is the most dangerous season because of the heat (natural and spiritual).
 Be extra careful during this season.

-Summer is a time of both growth and of stillness; of hard work in the fields and of relaxing in the cool of the day.
+Summer is a time for both growth and of stillness; of hard work in the fields and of relaxing in the cool of the day.
 Summer is a time for both work and play.